DS-MF/snowflake-arctic-st-app/README.md

 3. Click "Settings".
 4. A modal will appear.
 Click "Secrets" on the left.
 5. After you edit your secrets, click "Save".
 It might take a minute for the update to be propagated to your app, but the new values will be reflected when the app re-runs.

-### Support
-Need help?
-Got a burning question or a spark of genius to share?
-Just open an issue in this repository.